micheles/micheles.github.io/_posts/2013-06-12-the-story-of-Miriam-island-2.md

+---
+layout: post
-# Return to Miriam's island
+title: Return to Miriam's island
+---

 In the previous episode we told how we were able to finally run Miriam's risk computation.
 In this episode we will explain what